danieljbpark1/STAT-346-Final-/README.md

 # STAT-346-Final

-This repository contains the R code and presentation for the Williams STAT 346 final project on automobile emissions.
+This repository contains the Rmd code and presentation for my STAT 346 final project at Williams College.
+I analyze a dataset of cars to predict miles per gallon (mpg) with linear regression methods.